giladt/giladt/README.md

 ![Tsabar.net logo](https://github.com/giladt/getHired/raw/master/client/public/images/logo.png)

 ### Hi there 👋
-I'm Gilad, experianced VBA developer and Data-Visualization Manager.
-Resently graduaded 9 intensive weeks of Full-Stack Web Development Bootcamp at Ironhack.
-During this time I've imporoved my skills in Javascript, NodeJS, Express, React, and MongoDB.
-Worked with API's, compleated cool projects and had a lot of fun along the way! :blush:
+Fullstack developer with a focus on Frontend.
+Proficient in Javascript, ReactJS, HTML and CSS3.
+Experienced with NextJS, Node.JS, GraphQL, MongoDB and creating RESTful APIs.

-Ready for hire as Full-Stack / Backend or Front end developer.<br>
+Interested in Frontend, Full-Stack or Backend roles either in Berlin or Remote.

 📫 you can check me up at [Liknedin](https://www.linkedin.com/in/gilad-tsabar/)

 <!--